kataras/iris/plugin/typescript/README.md

 	Bin ->  		  the typescript installation path/bin/tsc or tsc.cmd, if empty then it will search to the global npm modules Dir    ->		   where to search for typescript files/project.
 Default "./" Ignore ->        comma separated ignore typescript files/project from these directories (/node_modules/ are always ignored).
 Default ""
-   Tsconfig -> 		&typescript.TsConfig{}, here you can set all compilerOptions if no tsconfig.json exists inside the 'Dir'
+    Tsconfig -> 		&typescript.Tsconfig{}, here you can set all compilerOptions if no tsconfig.json exists inside the 'Dir' Editor ->			typescript.Editor(), if setted then alm-tools browser-based typescript IDE will be available.
+Default is nil - NOT READY YET
 	*/

 	ts := typescript.Options {